 Academic advisor: A departmental/major or college-based faculty or professional advisor who meets with students each semester to discuss and create an academic plan designed to meet students’ educational and career goals, review university resources and programs, review curricular choices, and monitor progress toward achieving educational goals and successful graduation.

-Academic probation: A student will be placed on academic probation when (1) his or her cumulative GPA falls below the minimum acceptable level of 2.0 for one semester, or (2) the semester GPA falls below the minimum acceptable level of 2.0 two consecutive terms of enrollment.
+Academic probation: A student will be placed on academic probation when (1) their cumulative GPA falls below the minimum acceptable level of 2.0 for one semester, or (2) the semester GPA falls below the minimum acceptable level of 2.0 two consecutive terms of enrollment.

 At-risk: Conceptualize “risk” to include all factors that can reduce a student’s chance of graduating from an institution, rather than limiting its review to academic factors.
 Every student has some degree of risk of not graduating until the time that he or she actually completes all graduation requirements.
 As a result, throughout their collegiate careers students are on a risk continuum determined by factors that often fall into three main categories: